OliverOakley/project_two/README.md

 I also utilised a lot of code (particularly for the front-end) from my QA Fundamental Project, found [here.](https://github.com/OliverOakley/project_one)
 The network outline image used in 'Cloud Server - GCP' section was created by a fellow QA Trainee, Suner Syuleyman.
 Screenshots within this README.md are taken and stored using Gyazo.
-The free Visual Studio Code IDE was used to develop this application.